Special Educational Needs Policy

 Teaching Assistants and Learning Support Assistants work closely with class teachers to ensure that all children can access the curriculum at their level.
 Children are supported in a manner that acknowledges their entitlement to share the same learning experiences that their peer groups enjoy.
 There are times though when to maximize learning, the children work in small groups or on a one-to-one with the Learning Support Coordinator.
 These sessions are time-tabled and planned to support the child’s individual need/needs.

-A permanent ramp provides access to the front of the main building.
+We can provide a portable ramp to access the front of the building.

-There is a disabled toilet located off the hall in the main building.
+There is a disabled toilet located off the corridor.